ol3gka/Task-1-of-contest-for-ML-engeneer-minDiffusion-/README.md

 ```

 Map dataset was taken from Awesome Satellite Imagery Datasets (https://github.com/chrieke/awesome-satellite-imagery-datasets).
 This dataset is a composition of scenes taken by SPOT Satellite sensor in 2005 in Brazil.
-Dataset includes pictures of coffee/non-coffee fieleds (2 labels).
+Dataset includes pictures of coffee/non-coffee fields (2 labels).
+As author loves coffee :)

 Can be downloaded and unpacked by:
 ```